apiaryio/api-blueprint-ast/README.md

 For the definition of API Blueprint AST Source Map see the [API Blueprint AST Source Map definition][Source Map Definition].

-Converting API Blueprint to AST and its serialization is the task of API Blueprint Parser – [Snow Crash](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings).
+Converting API Blueprint to AST and its serialization is the task of API Blueprint Parser – [Drafter](https://github.com/apiaryio/drafter) or one of its [bindings](https://github.com/apiaryio/drafter#bindings).
 Reverse process from AST (serialization) to API Blueprint is also possible thanks to the [Matter Compiler](https://github.com/apiaryio/matter_compiler).

 ## Don't like to design APIs in JSON or YAML?
 If you are looking for a way to describe your Web API without using JSON or YAML see [API Blueprint](https://github.com/apiaryio/api-blueprint).